-St. Ignatius of Loyola jotted many notes about his experience.
+Jesus tells us, “I have called you friends…” (John 15:15) God desiring a relationship with us is a radical proposition that Ignatius of Loyola fully embraced and encouraged.
+Master Ignatius spoke with God about everything, and he jotted down notes about his experience.
 He noticed the movements in his prayer and what helped others in their prayer.
-Ignatius wanted, like the rest us, a deeper understanding and intimacy with the Lord so that he might better know how to love and serve God and others.
-He reflected and prayed about what he noticed and noted, and over time came to offer some guidance and suggestions for ways of praying.
+Ignatius wanted, like the rest us, a deeper understanding and intimacy with the Lord so that he might better know how to love and serve God and others better.
+He reflected and prayed about what he noticed, and over time came to offer some guidance and suggestions for ways of praying.

 Ann has been a frequent flyer at Montserrat Retreat House in Dallas for 19 years.
 She has attended numerous preached retreats, couple retreats, Saturday morning reflections, ISI courses and had made an 8-day directed retreat.
 She was among the first classroom of students as ISI Phase I course work became available in January 2013.
 Ann made the Spiritual Exercises 19th Annotation retreat, and will complete the ISI Spiritual Companioning program in December 2017.

 Raised in the Lutheran church, Ann was confirmed a Catholic Christian in May 1977.
 She has been married to Michael for over 40 years.
 They are blessed with three daughters, a son and two grandchildren.
 Ann holds a MA in Speech Pathology from the Ohio State University.
 She worked many years in public schools where her focus was language development with children challenged by autism.